The Gods of Oceanic Mythology

 - 7th: Lono

 - 8th: Milu

 - 10th: Ku

 Godchecker's Holy Hit Parade of popular Gods is powered by GodRank™ Technology.

 The trouble with Oceanic legends is that there are more islands and peoples than fishes in the sea.
 And every culture has its own twist on the legendary themes.
 Gods from one island pop up in another.
 They change their names.
 They hide and sneak about.
 They impersonate one another.
 It’s a nightmare for dedicated Godcheckers.

 Where do we start?
-Well, we have already cut Australia adrift because that is a whole continent with its own Gods and traditions.
+Well, we have already cut Australian Mythology adrift because that is a whole continent with its own Gods and traditions.
 We have tried to keep track of all the Oceanic Gods, even if we have to nail them to the seabed.
-Every time we see waving palms we shall wave back and examine the coconuts.
-Maps are being flapped and boundaries are being pushed and lots of skirting and scouting has been invoked.
+Every time we see waving palms we wave back and examine the coconuts.
+Maps have been flapped and boundaries have been pushed with lots of skirting and scouting involved.

 Once upon a time it was just the South Seas and a setting for ripping yarns involving pearls, buried treasure, typhoons, a thrilling battle with a giant octopus and escape from sacrifice and the cannibal cooking pot as a volcano erupted.